EvidentSecurity/esp-sdk-java/docs/ExternalAccountsApi.md

 <a name="removeDisabledSignature"></a>
 # **removeDisabledSignature**
-> Meta removeDisabledSignature(externalAccountId, signatureId)
+> Meta removeDisabledSignature(externalAccountIds, signatureIds)

-Re-enable a signature for an external account
+Re-enable a set of signatures for an external account or a set of external accounts for a signature